 - 12:30–12:45 p.m. - Exit meeting with President Posey & designees - President’s Dining Room

-Cincinnati State President Monica Posey, Cincinnati Mayor John Craney, and other regional leaders will speak on Monday, Sep.
-9, at a press conference to announce the launch of the Goldman Sachs 10,000 Small Businesses program at Cincinnati State.
+On Sep.
+9, 2019, Cincinnati Mayor John Cranley will join Cincinnati State President Dr. Monica Posey and other regional leaders to announce the launch of the Goldman Sachs 10,000 Small Businesses program at Cincinnati State.

-The Goldman Sachs Foundation awarded a grant to Cincinnati State to deliver the program, which includes participation by Cincinnati State Business Division faculty members.
+The Goldman Sachs Foundation awarded Cincinnati State a grant to deliver the program, which includes participation by Cincinnati State business faculty members.

-The curriculum for 10,000 Small Businesses was developed by Babson College, a private business school in Wellesley, Massachusetts.
-Babson was named No. 1 for Entrepreneurship by U.S. News & World Report.
+The curriculum for 10,000 Small Businesses was developed by Babson College, recently named No. 1 for Entrepreneurship by U.S. News & World Report.

-- Business Management faculty member Judy Marshall is the lead faculty member for the Cincinnati State program.
-She will present the orientation and teach three learning modules.
+- Business Management faculty member Judy Marshall will lead faculty activities for Cincinnati State, and will present the orientation and teach three learning modules

-- Interim Dean of the Business Division (and Accounting Professor) Yvonne Baker will present a workshop on financial statements.
+- Yvonne Baker (Interim Dean of Business Technologies and Professor of Accounting) will present the workshop on financial statements.

 The 10,000 Small Businesses program will begin in February.
-The goal for the first class is to include a 50-50 ratio of men and women business owners, and to work with government, business, and community groups to ensure that minority-owned businesses are included.
+The goal for the first class is a 50-50 ratio of men and women business owners, and the program is working with government, businesses, and community agencies to ensure that minority-owned businesses are included.